Updated: Nov 12

-Late-stage Dementia can create an inability to retell certain personal and family histories.
-Dementia might make long-held treasured memories slow and difficult to retrieve, or they morph into something different than how you remember them.
+Late-stage Dementia can create an inability to retell specific personal and family histories.
+Dementia might make long-held treasured memories slow and difficult to retrieve or morph into something different from how you remember them.

-Research shows that people who have a terminal illness, desire opportunities to give as well as to receive.
-Compiling a family's history through recordings and other activities is a gift the person who has dementia can give to his or her family.
+Research shows that people who have a terminal illness desire opportunities to give as well as to receive.
+Compiling a family's history through recordings and other activities is a gift the person with Dementia can provide to their family.

 Probably the best solution, in addition to electronic storage, is to make hard (paper) copies of photographs, scanned memorabilia, and transcripts of audio recordings.
 With the help of online self-publishing services, you can design a beautiful book that contains selected images, transcripts, and commentary.